Aviah/one-click-django-polls-tutorial/tutorial_part3.md

 *Note: When the client asks for a real file (image, css file, javascript file), Nginx does not need to go to Apache and mod_wsgi.
 Rather, Nginx  sends the file directly.*

 Why Apache and Nginx?
 Once Apache handles the response to Nginx, the Apache-mod-wsgi-django thread is free to run another request.
 When Nginx gets the response (that django prepared), it  takes care to send it to the client.
 The heavy lifting is the code that runs in django: The idea is to free the Apache-mod-wsgi resources ASAP.
-After django finishes with the request, Apache delivers it to Nginx **localy** and is immediately ready for the next request.
+After django finishes with the request, Apache delivers it to Nginx **locally** and is immediately ready for the next request.
 Nginx will now handle the delivery over the internet, with the waits, slow connections, disconnections etc. Meanwhile, Apache-mod-wsgi-django can run another request.